NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/input validation/No tamper. Automatic black-box detection of parameter tampering opportunities in Web Applications.md

 ---
 ## Abstract

-Web applications rely heavily on [[client-side input validations]] to examine and validate form inputs that are supplied by a user (e.g., “credit card expiration date must be valid”).
+Web applications rely heavily on [[string validation]] to examine and validate form inputs that are supplied by a user (e.g., “credit card expiration date must be valid”).

 This is typically done:
 - to reduce burden on the server